jonshiach/graphics-notes/_build/html/_sources/_pages/09_Normal_mapping.md

 The RBG values of a normal map give the values of the normal vectors.
 ```

 Note that since the OpenGL co-ordinate system has the $z$-axis pointing outwards towards the viewer then normal maps take on a mostly blue appearance.

-Compile and run the project $Lab09_Normal_maps$ and you will see that we have the scene used at the end of [last lab on Lighting](lighting-section) with the teapots lit using two point lights, a spotlight and a directional light.
+Compile and run the project **Lab09_Normal_maps** and you will see that we have the scene used at the end of [8.
+Lighting](lighting-section) with the teapots lit using two point lights, a spotlight and a directional light.

 ```{figure} ../_images/09_teapots.png
 :width: 500